harakonan/tools/README.md

 				- The cause may be the use of Havard package

-1. TeX file in Japanese
+1. tex file in Japanese
 	1. jsarticle
-		1. upLaTeX (recommended)
+		1. uplatex (recommended)
 			- Only use utf-8
 			- Preamble